 Squarespace, on the other hand, puts you in the driving seat.
 You start off by selecting from a range of themes that have been expertly put together.
 You can then populate the theme with your own content, make adjustments, and drag in any extra features you want.

-Not only do Squarespace’s themes look as good as a professional web developer’s, they’re also really flexible in terms of what you can edit.
+Not only do Squarespace’s themes look as good as a professional web developer’s (in fact, they’re all created by designers!), they’re also really flexible in terms of what you can edit.
 Squarespace offers a level of customization that few other website builders match.

 GoDaddy vs Squarespace – Design: Verdict